davymaish/django-SecuriTree/docs/new application installaton.md

     You can read the following article on how to install the latest version of django in your machine [Django Download Official Release](https://docs.djangoproject.com/en/4.0/topics/install/index.html#installing-official-release).

-    Run the following command in the terminal to verify that django is installed in your machine.
+    Once successful, run the following command in the terminal to verify that django is installed in your machine.

    ```sh
         python -m django --version